awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet.md

 # AWS X\-Ray SDK for \.NET<a name="xray-sdk-dotnet"></a>

-The X\-Ray SDK for \.NET is a library for C\# \.NET web applications that provides classes and methods for generating and sending trace data to the X\-Ray daemon\.
-Trace data includes information about incoming HTTP requests served by the application, and calls that the application makes to downstream AWS services, HTTP web APIs, and SQL databases\.
-You can also create segments manually and add debug information in annotations and metadata\.
+The X\-Ray SDK for \.NET is a library for instrumenting C\# \.NET web applications, \.NET Core web applications, and \.NET Core functions on AWS Lambda\.
+It provides classes and methods for generating and sending trace data to the X\-Ray daemon\.
+This includes information about incoming requests served by the application, and calls that the application makes to downstream AWS services, HTTP web APIs, and SQL databases\.

-Download the X\-Ray SDK for \.NET from NuGet: [nuget\.org/packages/AWSXRayRecorder/](https://www.nuget.org/packages/AWSXRayRecorder/)
+**Note**
+The X\-Ray SDK for \.NET is an open source project\.
+You can follow the project and submit issues and pull requests on GitHub: [github\.com/aws/aws\-xray\-sdk\-dotnet](https://github.com/aws/aws-xray-sdk-dotnet)

-Start by adding a `TracingMessageHandler` to your web configuration to trace incoming requests\.
+For web applications, start by adding a message handler to your web configuration to trace incoming requests\.
 The message handler creates a segment for each traced request, and completes the segment when the response is sent\.
 While the segment is open you can use the SDK client's methods to add information to the segment and create subsegments to trace downstream calls\.
 The SDK also automatically records exceptions that your application throws while the segment is open\.

+For Lambda functions called by an instrumented application or service, Lambda reads the tracing header and traces sampled requests automatically\.
+For other functions, you can configure Lambda to sample and trace incoming requests\.
+In either case, Lambda creates the segment and provides it to the X\-Ray SDK\.

+**Note**
+On Lambda, the X\-Ray SDK is optional\.
+If you don't bundle it with your function, your service map will still include a node for the Lambda service, and one for each Lambda function\.
+If you do bundle it, you can instrument your function code to add subsegments to the function segment recorded by Lambda\.
+See  for more information\.

 Next, use the X\-Ray SDK for \.NET to instrument your AWS SDK for \.NET clients\.
 Whenever you make a call to a downstream AWS service or resource with an instrumented client, the SDK records information about the call in a subsegment\.
 AWS services and the resources that you access within the services appear as downstream nodes on the service map to help you identify errors and throttling issues on individual connections\.